-Bwindi impenetrable national park is located in the southwestern part of Uganda on the edge of the western arm of the great east African rift valley and about 530km from Uganda, bordered by democratic republic of Congo in the west and Kabale in the southeast.
-The park occupies 124 square miles (321 sq. km) area which makes it unbelievably big; this is one of the reason why the park is divided into four gorilla tracking sectors of Buhoma, Ruhija, Nkuringo and Rushaga sector.
+Bwindi impenetrable national park is located in the southwestern part of Uganda.
+This is on the edge of the western arm of the great east African rift valley.
+It is also about 530km from Uganda, bordered by democratic republic of Congo in the west and Kabale in the southeast.
+This is one of the reason why the park is divided into four gorilla tracking sectors.
+These are Buhoma, Ruhija, Nkuringo and Rushaga sector.

 This is the most popular and developed sector of all sectors which was the first developed for gorilla tracking safaris in Uganda with Rushegura, Mubare and Habinyanja gorilla families available for trekking.

-The sector lies closely to Buhoma sector situated in the southern part of Bwindi impenetrable national park and a home to three gorilla families; Nkuringo gorilla family, bikingi gorilla family and bushaho gorilla family.
+The sector lies closely to Buhoma sector in the southern part of Bwindi impenetrable national park.
+It also is a home to three gorilla families; Nkuringo gorilla family, bikingi gorilla family and bushaho gorilla family.

 This is the most remote sector and famous for its abundant birdlife on top of the gorillas.
 Ruhija sector has oruzongo, bitukura and kyaguriro A and B gorilla families.

-This is one of the most famous sectors following Buhoma with the highest number of gorilla families; mishaya, Nshongi, bweza, Kahungye and Busingye gorilla families.
+This is one of the most famous sectors following Buhoma with the highest number of gorilla families.
+These are mishaya, Nshongi, bweza, Kahungye and Busingye gorilla families.
 The sector lies between Kabale and Nkuringo while coming from Ruhija or Kampala.

 Activities in Bwindi impenetrable national park.

 The main activity in Bwindi is gorilla trekking and habituation experience where you have 99% chance to see the gorillas.
 The activity is famous because the park is a habitat for half of the gorillas in the world.
-Gorilla trekking is limited to only 8 visitors to visit each gorilla group per day which implies that there are limited gorilla permits.
-Permits should be booked prior to your date of trekking the gorillas because they are on a very high demand all year around.
-The price of the permits vary depending on the nationality and residential status, USD 700 for foreign non-residents, USD 600 for foreign residents and 250000 shillings for east African residents.
+Gorilla trekking is limited to only 8 visitors to visit each gorilla group per day.
+This implies that there are limited gorilla permits.
+Permits should be booked prior to your date of trekking the gorillas.
+They are on a very high demand all year around.
+The price of the permits vary depending on the nationality and residential status.
+USD 700 for foreign non-residents, USD 600 for foreign residents and 250000 shillings for east African residents.

-Primates and mammal viewing in Bwindi impenetrable national park as the park is inhabited by amazing numbers of primates in the deep forest like elephants, giant forest hogs, antelopes, side stripped jackal, African civet and many more.
+Primates and mammal viewing in Bwindi impenetrable national park.
+The park has amazing numbers of primates in the deep forest.
+These include elephants, giant forest hogs, antelopes, side stripped jackal, African civet and many more.
 Some of the primates in Bwindi include; black and white colobus monkeys, chimpanzees, red tailed monkey, galago species and nocturnal potto.

 Batwa cultural experience.
 These are the ancient people who inhabit Bwindi forest before it was gazette.
-The Batwa are regarded as keepers of the forest who are hunters and food gatherers who majorly depended on hunting wild animals and gathering fruits, even today, they still practice these ancient life styles.
-Your visit to the Batwa villages will give you a chance to hear their stories, watch them gather wild honey, make fire with sticks and stones, get entertained by their songs and dance.
+The Batwa are keepers of the forest who are hunters and food gatherers.
+They majorly depend on hunting wild animals and gathering fruits.
+Even today, they still practice these ancient life styles.
+Your visit to the Batwa villages will give you a chance to hear their stories.
+Also, you will watch them gather wild honey, make fire with sticks and stones.
+They will also entertain you with their songs and dance.
 You will encounter these amazing people as they continue to go on with their day to day lives.